 And it sounds like this is not a small company, despite that $3 share price…

-“And I expect the company to hit $164 billion in annual sales as early as 2019.
+“And I expect the company to hit $179 billion in annual sales this year.

 Why is this stock “unknown?”
 Green says it “does not trade in a normal way” and it’s not on a US exchange… and, far more mysteriously, that it “literally trades under a secret name.”

 So that’s enough to get our answer, I bet, but let’s throw a couple other clues into the Thinkolator…